flatfox-ag/.github/.github/ISSUE_TEMPLATE/feature_request.md

 **Implementation ideas**

+- KPI/Events: Do we need new measurement for this issue?
-How do you think the problem could be solved in the product?
+- How do you think the problem could be solved in the product?

 **Additional context**
 Add any other context or screenshots about the feature request here.